pdoehle/swc-notes/python.md

 ## Making Choices
 - SLIDE

-- Often an analysis requires us to make decisions; for exampe, we may want our code to alert us if there happens to be an outlier in our data.
+- Often an analysis requires us to make decisions; for example, we may want our code to alert us if there happens to be an outlier in our data.
 Python gives us *conditionals* for just this kind of task.

 - We can have Python make a decision using an `if` statement.